 What about FBT and Christmas gifts for staff?

-The minor benefit threshold for FBT is and expense of $300, so spending anything at or above this level on a gift will mean that your Christmas generosity will also result in a gift to the Tax Office!
+The minor benefit threshold for FBT is an expense of $300, so spending anything at or above this level on a gift will mean that your Christmas generosity will also result in a gift to the Tax Office!
 Be aware that the tax rate of 47% will apply to the whole amount that you spend, not just the amount in excess of $300.

 In addition, to qualify as a minor benefit, gifts also must be ad hoc.
 Therefore, no monthly gym memberships or giving one person multiple gift vouchers amounting to $300 or more.